se-pixs/docs/srs/SRS.md

   Adjusting an image's height and width to values given by the user.
 - compressing images:
   Reducing an image's file size by implementing a lossy compression algorithm.
-- split landscape photo into 1080 x 1080 Instagram format:
+- split landscape photo into 1080 x 1080 Instagram resolution:
   A given Image in landscape format is split horizontally into Images with 1080 Pixels in width.
 The hight of the original image is reduced to 1080 Pixels.
 The output Images can be posted on Instagram as swipe throught.
 - converting to jpeg/png:
   This converts a image to `JPEG` or `PNG` format.
 This works bidirectional.